 It’s easy to wonder how a micro-market can be successful without a cashier to manage it, but wireless connectivity makes that possible.
 A router can be placed inside each cashier kiosk so that each purchase tracks real-time updates on revenue and stock.

 Another key factor in the success of micro markets is the integrity of its customers.
 With no one there to watch customers for possible stealing, the micro-market may have to run on the honor system.
 However, micro-markets may also have security cameras to ensure proper use.

-The accessibility and ease of use have quickly placed micro-markets in demand over traditional vending options.
+The accessibility and ease of use have quickly placed micro-markets in demand in replacing traditional vending options.
 Micro markets are thriving on their diversity, you’ll rarely see them serving only one type of product (i.e. just candy or just fruits).
 This variety is vital to the micro-market value proposition.

 Most importantly, traditional vending is focused on purchasing goods while micro markets are focused on the experience rather than the purchase.
 When you step into a micro-market, you’re stepping into a mini grocery store with a similar social atmosphere.